ultrasn0w/playstationpresence/README.md

 and push them to your app.
 If your tokens haven't yet expired then you shouldn't need the login step.

-If you have games or apps that you do NOT want to have icons, you can exclude them by adding them to the list at the top of asset_updater.py before running a generate/push loop.
-If you launch these titles while playstationpresence is running then the text of your presence will update but there will be no icon.
+If you have games or apps that you do NOT want to have icons, you can exclude them by adding them to the `ignored_titles` list in your `config.yaml` file (see the sample).
+If you launch these titles while playstationpresence is running then the text of your presence will be the game/app name and the icon will simply be set to whatever your default `ps5_main` icon is.